 - Massage stick

-- It improves flexibility and restores full range of motion
+- It improves flexibility and restores the full range of motion;

 Fascia is the connective collagen fiber tissue that lives between our skin, muscles, and soft tissues.
 It’s like this white gummy stuff you see when you skin your chicken for dinner.

-If we are not stretching, not moving our muscles, if we spend most of the day in one position (e.g. sitting), have poor nutrition, don’t hydrate enough, etc. those fascia layers can get gluey and restrict our range of motion.
+If we are not stretching, not moving our muscles, or spend most of the day in one position (e.g. sitting), have poor nutrition, don’t hydrate enough, etc. those fascia layers can get gluey and restrict our range of motion.

 How often should I foam roll my hamstrings?